Country Report Turkey

 (-) Vulnerable external position

-Turkey’s high current account deficit (5.9% of GDP in 2012) and relatively low level of foreign reserves is a major vulnerability.
+Turkey’s high current account deficit (7.9% of GDP in 2013) and relatively low level of foreign exchange reserves expose the country to a deterioration of external financing conditions and a sudden reduction of capital inflows.